Who We Help

 Prison dogs will generally retire between the ages of 8-9 and usually stay with their handler with whom they share an unbreakable bond.

-But as they grow older, veterinary assistance becomes almost inevitable and The NFRSA will be there for their needs.
+But as they grow older, veterinary assistance becomes almost inevitable and the NFRSA will be there for their needs.

 Thank you for your support!